OniDeity/Test/Favor change log.md

 Item | Effect
 :--: | :--:
 Guild Backing | In order to create a guild a player must gain a "Guild Backing" from three Categories: Those three being Work, Monetary, and Reputation.
 The Class of the Favor must be at least Middle in order to redeem a "Guild Backing".
-Reputation Points | These points give players additional rewards for their categories and may allow more advanced downtimes to be done.
+Reputation Points | (Work in Progress) These points give players additional rewards for their categories and may allow more advanced downtimes to be done.
 Special Jobs | These are the "Art Show", "Special Job", "Heist", and "Research Expidition" redeemable items.
 Each of these allow a player to do a "quest" but also takes two downtimes to complete.
 A DM can pick up these quests at their own leisure.

 Special Jobs: